kosshi-net/scuep/README.md

     - Or when stacking track preloads in general
 - Various UI improvements needed
     - Cursor behavior is erratic and laggy since gapless playback was implemented
+	- Cursor position is wrong when deletions occur (fix: use id instead of ordinal)
 - A lot more testing needed
     - Not tested on other \*nixes